Tangent spaces of diffeological spaces and their variants: Internal tangent spaces of diffeological spaces

 \section{Internal tangent spaces of diffeological spaces}

-In this section, we see the internal tangent space on a diffeological space, which is one of the generalizations of tangent spaces on smooth manifolds.
+In this section, we discuss the internal tangent space on a diffeological space, which is one of the generalizations of tangent spaces on smooth manifolds.
 This tangent space was defined in \CW.